tensorturtle/pubsub-benchmark/README.md

 # pubsub-benchmark
-Baseline performance metrics for various publisher-subscriber implementations, with a focus on mobile (single board computer) use.
+Baseline performance metrics for various on-device publisher-subscriber implementations, with a focus on mobile (single board computer) use.

 ## Variables